meg23/ansible-squid-proxy-setup/README.md

-# ansible-cfme
+# ansible-squid-proxy

 Sets up a proxy server for testing.

-## ansible-cfme repository/structure
+## ansible-squid-proxy repository/structure

  * files - files and templates for use in playbooks/tasks
  * group_vars - customize deployment by setting/replacing variables